10 Jul Closing the quote-to-cash gap with Salesforce CPQ

 This manual process left a considerable margin for error, and greatly impacted the company’s ability to quote.

 Salesforce CPQ, with its automated configure-price-quote workflows was key to the company’s plans for growth, to help them streamline and improve their processes.
 But, they needed help to ensure the success of the project.
 This is where Nubik stepped in.

-Nubik undertook a series of workshops with the customer where they jointly discovered its specific quoting needs as well as the resources available to support quoting activities.
-Together, we helped refine the project scope and objectives, to identify key project resources both at the customer and at Nubik, to build out a schedule, and to identify project risks.
-Leveraging interviews with various stakeholders in the quoting process, as well as through surveys and questionnaires, Nubik worked to understand the company’s unique business processes.
-Armed with this information, Nubik was in a strong position to help launch a secure, efficient CPQ system.
+We undertook a series of workshops with the customer where they jointly discovered its specific quoting needs as well as the resources available to support quoting activities.
+Together, we helped refine the project scope and objectives to identify key project resources, both at the customer level and internally to build out a schedule, and identify project risks.
+Leveraging interviews with various stakeholders in the quoting process, as well as through surveys and questionnaires, we worked to understand the company’s unique business processes.
+Armed with this information, our team was in a strong position to help launch a secure, efficient CPQ system.